Rapier Activities at Gulf Wars

 - Fighters are expected to behave in a courteous and chivalric manner to all participants and marshals.
 Failure to do so will result in removal from the field.

-- SCA Society rapier rules are the default regarding marshal issues.
+- SCA Society rapier rules are the default regarding marshal issues and anything not defined in these conventions.
 Tournaments may be fought under different rules at the discretion of the tourney organizer.

 - Fighters are required to call thrusts and draw cuts.
 Blow calling is the sole responsibility of the fighter receiving the blows.
 Fighters may, at their discretion, call blows good outside of those required (for example push or tip cuts).